mehmetgevanfincan/HardHatWorkers_YOLOv5/README.md

 # HardHatWorkers_YOLOv5

-This project was made by Mehmet Gevan Fincan.
+This repository was created for the graduation project.

 ### Dataset Link
 https://public.roboflow.com/object-detection/hard-hat-workers/2